ComposableTimeSeriesForestClassifier#

 classmethod get_class_tag(tag_name, tag_value_default=None)[source]#

-Does not return information from dynamic tags (set via set_tags or clone_tags) that are defined on instances.
+Does not take into account dynamic tag overrides on instances, set via set_tags or clone_tags, that are defined on instances.

 Parameters: